Lukas Podolski: 2010 World Cup

 On 6 September 2008, Podolski scored the opening two goals in Germany's first 2010 World Cup qualifier against Liechtenstein in Vaduz; a match that ended in a 6–0 victory for the Germans.
 He scored the opener in the 2–1 home win over Russia on 11 October, when he turned Vasili Berezutski on the edge of the penalty area, before unleashing a powerful shot past Russia's goalkeeper Akinfeev.
 He finished the qualification campaign second highest scorer of Group 4 with six goals, behind teammate Miroslav Klose's 7.
 During one of the qualifying matches, he was involved in a bust-up with team captain Michael Ballack.

 On 13 June 2010, Podolski, who had become accustomed to his position as a winger scored the first goal in Germany's World Cup opening game in a 4–0 win against Australia, before assisting teammate Thomas Müller for the third goal.
 On 18 June, Podolski missed a second-half penalty after a handling infraction committed by Nemanja Vidić in the 1–0 loss to Serbia.
 The German team had gone down to 10-men after a second yellow was shown to Miroslav Klose in the 36th minute.
 Even though the Germans played with 10-men throughout the rest of the game, Podolski had numerous chances on goal.
 However, he was unable to capitalize, and the game ended in a surprise defeat for the Germans.
 However, he managed to score against England in the last 16, giving Germany a 2–0 advantage in the first half.
 They went on to beat England 4–1.
 In the quarter-final against Argentina, Podolski provided the assist for the first of Klose's two goals, bringing the score to 2–0.
 The Germans won the match 4–0.

 Euro 2012

 During qualification, Podolski provided assists for three goals and scored three times, helping Germany to win all ten matches of their qualification campaign.
 During Euro 2012, Podolski started all three of Germany's Group B games, the third being his 100th appearance for Germany; a game in which he also scored.
-Podolski's last game at Euro 2012 was against the Italian national team in the semi-finals where Germany were defeated 2–1.
+Podolski's last game at Euro 2012 was the successful Italy national team in the semi-finals against Germany, 2–1.